JennEYoon/deep-learning/how-to/hacktoberfest_2021_instructions.md

    > file name: "how_to_study_and_do_projects_in_ds_by_JenniferYoon.md"
    > Please add your name and optionally your github username or link to the top of your text file.

 When you are ready, create a pull request from you fork on GitHub.
-In your pull request title, add #hactoberfest-2021 and #issue-number you are posting to.
+In your pull request title, add #hacktoberfest-2021 and issue-#1.

 Thanks!
 Hopefully we will all have fun during \#Hactoberfest-2021.
 If you need to contact me, email: JennEYoon @ gmail.com (without spaces)